John Tyler: USS Princeton disaster

 A ceremonial cruise down the Potomac River was held aboard the newly built USS Princeton on February 28, 1844, the day after completion of the annexation treaty.
 Aboard the ship were 400 guests, including Tyler and his cabinet, as was the world's largest naval gun, the "Peacemaker".
 The gun was ceremoniously fired several times in the afternoon to the great delight of the onlookers, who then filed downstairs to offer a toast.
 Several hours later, Captain Robert F. Stockton was convinced by the crowd to fire one more shot.
 As the guests moved up to the deck, Tyler paused briefly to watch his son-in-law, William Waller, sing a ditty.

 At once an explosion was heard from above: the gun had malfunctioned.
 Tyler was unhurt, having remained safely below deck, but a number of others were killed instantly, including his crucial cabinet members, Gilmer and Upshur.
 Also killed or mortally wounded were Virgil Maxcy of Maryland, Rep. David Gardiner of New York, Commodore Beverley Kennon, Chief of Construction of the United States Navy, and Armistead, Tyler's black slave and body servant.
-The death of David Gardiner had a devastating effect on his daughter, Julia, who fainted and was carried to safety by the president himself.
+The death of David Gardiner had devastated his daughter, Julia, who fainted and was carried to safety by the president himself.
 Julia later recovered from her grief and married Tyler on June 26.

-For Tyler, any hope of completing the Texas plan before November (and with it, any hope of re-election) was instantly dashed.
+For Tyler, any hope of completing the Texas plan before November (and with it, any hope of re-election) was instantly gone.
 Historian Edward P. Crapol later wrote that "Prior to the Civil War and the assassination of Abraham Lincoln", the Princeton disaster "unquestionably was the most severe and debilitating tragedy ever to confront a President of the United States".